akostrik/stage_telegram_python/README.md

 User Feedback Mechanism, where the user could flag incorrect detections, was the first step towards a self-improving system.

 Keeping the data only in the application memory, and not in the database, prevented the application to have acces to the results of the previous executions.
 Channels identificators to follow was fixed direclty in the code.

+The experimentations were important to understand challenges to face.

 ## Version 2.0
 Gpt-4 improved the quality of the analysis by characteristics, though extraction of affirmations via Gpt-4 without examples attached to the prompt often didn't work correctly.